coolbreeze413/gharial/README.md

 - if yes, gha adds a comment, and approves review for the PR
 - gha auto merges PR with squash
 - gha creates a release from master and uploads artifact into release
+- gha process release, builds a docker image with the release script
+- gha pushes the docker image into ghcr.io with `latest` tag, and version in the labels
+- pull the latest docker image using: `docker pull ghcr.io/coolbreeze413/gharial:latest`
+- run the docker container, wrapper scripts provided for easy usage:
+  `./gharial_docker_run_shell.sh --workdir $PWD --gharial-image ghcr.io/coolbreeze413/gharial:latest`
+  this will run the docker container, and drop into a bash shell session
+  to run the script, just execute `gharial_release`

+  `./gharial_docker_run_gharial.sh --workdir $PWD --gharial-image ghcr.io/coolbreeze413/gharial:latest`
+  this will run the docker container, execute the `gharial_release` and exit the container

+  `./gharial_docker_run_gharial_gui.sh --workdir $PWD --gharial-image ghcr.io/coolbreeze413/gharial:latest`
+  this will run the docker container, setup display, execute the `gharial_release` and exit the container
+  this is an example where the target is a GUI application running in the container that we want to use as if it was a native GUI app on the HOST.

 ## [3] submodule update gh action